Psteven5/Struct.hs/README.md

 # Struct.hs
-C-struct like usage of records in Haskell, enabling shared fieldnames, dot access notation, and dot access updating
+C-struct like usage of records in Haskell, enabling shared fieldnames, dot access notation, and dot access updating.

 Struct.hs defines a single Template Haskell function to be used: struct :: Name -> Q [Dec]